pobugi/leetcode/readme.md

 ## About the Repository

 This repository serves as a personal archive of my LeetCode problem solutions, organized for easy navigation and reference.
-The goal is to share my approach and to serve as a learning resource for others working on similar problems.

 ## Folder Structure (TODO)